 Alumina Limited's Corporate Governance Framework is driven by its corporate values and Code of Conduct.
-These are the defining ethical boundaries of the Company and from which its corporate culture is derived.
+These are the defining ethical boundaries of the Company which contribute to the Company's corporate culture.
 These standards apply to the Company's directors, Chief Executive Officer (CEO), senior executives and other employees.
 Training on the Code of Conduct is conducted annually and directors, the CEO, senior executives and other employees are required to certify that they understand and agree to abide by these standards.